Golden Jackal: Profile and Information

 The golden jackal (Canis aureus) is a well-known wolf-like canid found in Southwest Asia, Southeast Europe, regions of Southeast Asia, and South Asia.

-Golden jackals’ coats can vary in colour from a dark tawny beige in winter to a pale creamy yellow in summer.
+Golden jackals’ coats vary in color from a dark tawny beige in winter to a pale creamy yellow in summer.

 The golden jackal is said to have an ancestor and is assumed to be the extinct Arno river dog that occurred in Mediterranean Europe 1.9 mya (million years ago).

-There are seven recognised subspecies of the golden jackal.
-It is more closely related to the Ethiopian wolf, coyote, gray wolf, and African golden wolf than the side-striped jackal or African black-backed jackal.
+There are seven recognized subspecies of the golden jackal.
+It is more closely related to the Ethiopian, coyote, gray, and African golden wolf than the side-striped or black-backed jackal.

 Evolution